haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-a.md

 );
 app.use(bodyParser.json());

-// Register TSOA generated API routes RegisterRoutes(app);
+// Register TSOA generated API routes - *AFTER* payload parsed RegisterRoutes(app);

 // Use passed PROT or as default 8080